Joe Burrow Player Prop Bets for NFL Week 11 | Cincinnati vs. Las Vegas 11/21/2021

 Matchup vs. Las Vegas

-- The Raiders are giving up 243.1 passing yards per game this season, the NFL's ninth-ranked pass defense.
+- The 243.1 passing yards the Raiders allow per game makes them the NFL's ninth-ranked pass defense this season.

-- The Raiders' defense is 24th in the league, conceding 1.9 passing touchdowns per game.
+- The Raiders have allowed 17 touchdowns through the air (1.9 per game).
+They are 24th in the league in that category.

 Recent Performances